tasmota/docs/docs/Timers.md

-?> Timers allow you to automate your device based on time triggers.
+!!! info "Timers allow you to automate your device based on time triggers"

 To control a device locally 16 timers are programmable.
 They can be configured with the `Timer<x>` command followed by a JSON payload with optional parameters.
 For example: